cometbft/cometbft/docs/architecture/adr-103-proto-versioning.md

       making non-breaking changes to Protobuf message definitions, such as adding a new field.
-The upside to this approach is that non-breaking changes can be made in non-breaking releases of CometBFT, but the downside is that some programming languages, such as Rust, cannot generate code in a non-breaking way from these non-breaking changes.
+The upside to this approach is that non-breaking changes can be made in non-breaking releases of CometBFT, but the downside is that some code generators, such as [prost] for Rust, cannot generate non-breaking code from these non-breaking changes.
    2. **Sensitive**: Create a new version of a Protobuf message definition any time anything changes, including adding a new field.
 The upside to this approach is that generated code in languages like Rust is additive and